CNFP: Optimizing Cloud-Native Network Function Placement with Diffusion Models on the Cloud Continuum: Related work

 Very recently, Network Diffuser~\cite{zhang} applies conditional diffusion directly to online SFC placement and scheduling.
 The authors view the problem as generating a feasible state trajectory: a DDPM denoises random sequences of placements into valid ones while conditioning on resource limits and latency requirements.
 Lacking expert traces, they create synthetic training data via inverse optimisation.
 It demonstrates the practicality of tailoring diffusion to complex SFC placement tasks.

 In summary, existing work shows that diffusion models can learn expressive, conditioned distributions over feasible solutions, yielding sub-optimal performance across routing, offloading and scheduling domains.
 Nevertheless, no prior study has addressed CNF placement across the Cloud-Continuum.
-The present paper bridges this gap by designing a topology-aware, GNN-based DDPM that generates full CNF mappings on the Clouds avaliable.
+The present paper bridges this gap by designing a topology-aware, GNN-based DDPM that generates full CNF mappings on the clouds available.
+Table~\ref{tab:rw-contrast} contrasts diffusion-based optimizers most relevant to our study with classical VNE/SFC lines.
+We differ from previous works by targeting CNF placement across the Cloud–Continuum with strict constraints, solved via a graph-conditioned DDPM that outputs full CNF$\to$cloud assignments and is evaluated against an exact MINLP under a fixed time budget.